 There are 2 types of oils to consider.
 One is an essential oil and the other is a carrier oil.
 Essential oils are very strong and should never be applied directly on the skin.
 They should always be mixed with a carrier oil.

-Best essential oil for acne prone skin are tea tree and lavender.
+Best essential oils for skin care and for acne prone skin are tea tree and lavender.
 Carrier oils are oils like olive oil, coconut oil, jojoba, rose hip oil, avocado oil, sweet almond oil, evening primrose oil and castor oil.
 All these can be used directly on your skin without a problem.

 Oils are very versatile and can be used as moisturisers, cleansers and makeup removers.
 You can use the same oil if you want to, for all 3 things.
 That one bottle of oil can double up as a lot of things.
 Oils make for great moisturisers.
 In winter if your favourite moisturiser does not seem to do anything for you, oil can make a great substitute.
 It will actually soothe dry and itchy patches.